-- 2. If parents think information in an education record is inaccurate, misleading, or violates the privacy or other rights of their child, they may request amendment of the record.
+2. If parents think information in an education record is inaccurate, misleading, or violates the privacy or other rights of their child, they may request amendment of the record.
 Requests should be in writing and clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-The school district will decide whether or not to amend the record and will notify the parents in writing of its decision.
-If the school district refuses to amend a record, it will notify the parents of their right to a hearing to challenge the disputed information.
-Additional information regarding the hearing procedures will be provided to the parents or student when notified of the right to a hearing. - 3.
-Destruction of information means physical destruction or removal of personal identifiers so the information is no longer personally identifiable.
-Whenever information is no longer needed to provide educational services to a child or after a former student's 24th birthday, the information in their education record will be destroyed by the educational agency, if there is not a current request to inspect and review or a request for copies.
-However, a permanent record of a former student's name, telephone number, grades, achievement, attendance, classes attended. grade level completed, year completed, Evaluation/Re-evaluation Reports, last three (3) IEPs, and last Notice of Recommended Educational Placement will be maintained in an electronic form without time limitation.
+The educational agency will decide whether or not to amend the record and will notify the parents in writing of its decision.
+If the educational agency refuses to amend a record, it will notify the parents of their right to a hearing to challenge the disputed information.
+Additional information regarding the hearing procedures will be provided to the parents or student when notified of the right to a hearing.

+3. "Destruction" of information means physical destruction or removal of personal identifiers so the information is no longer personally identifiable.

+Whenever information is no longer needed to provide educational services to a child or six (6) years after graduation, the information in their education record will be destroyed by the educational agency, if there is not a current request to inspect and review or a request for copies.
+However, a permanent record of a former student's name, telephone number, grades, achievement, attendance, classes attended, grade level completed, year completed, Evaluation/Re-evaluation Reports, last three (3) IEPs, and last Notice of Recommended Educational Placement may be maintained in an electronic form without time limitation.

 Information no longer needed to provide educational services must be destroyed if requested by a parent.
-However, a permanent record of a student's name, address, phone number, grades, attendance, classes attended, grade level completed, year completed may be maintained in an electronic form without time limitation - 4.
-The school district will provide, upon request, a listing of the types and locations of education records maintained, the school officials responsible for these records, and the school personnel authorized to see personally identifiable information.
-Such personnel
+However, a permanent record of a student's name, address, phone number, grades, attendance, classes attended, grade level completed, year completed may be maintained in an electronic form without time limitation.